 To travel from Koh Phi Phi to Khao Sok National Park you need to take a ferry from Koh Phi Phi to Krabi, and then a bus or minivan from there.
 The quickest route is to travel direct from Krabi to Khao Sok National Park.
 The journey takes 3 to 4 hours longer if you take a bus to Surat Thani and then a bus or minivan from Surat Thani to Khao Sok National Park.

 Travel times from Koh Phi Phi to Khao Sok

-There are 2 daily direct service from Koh Phi Phi to Khao Sok National Park which you can book online.
+There are currently 3 direct services a day from Koh Phi Phi to Khao Sok National Park available to book online.